-Mr. Croteau has 20-plus years of vehicle reconstruction and crashworthiness experience.
-He specializes in the analysis of on-road and off-road motor vehicle accidents specifically related to the areas of accident reconstruction, structural crashworthiness, vehicle crash and rollover testing, and the design evaluation and testing of vehicle structures in all crash modes.
-He has conducted hundreds of full-scale vehicle and component tests at Exponent’s Test and Engineering Center that have been used to validate reconstructions, understand vehicle and occupant kinematics and dynamics, assess restraint system performance, and research the performance of occupant protection systems in the context of the crashworthiness of vehicle structures.
+Mr. Croteau has 25-plus years of experience in conducting vehicle reconstructions and crashworthiness analysis of motor vehicle crashes.
+He specializes in the analysis of on-road and off-road motor vehicle crashes specifically related to the areas of accident reconstruction, structural crashworthiness, vehicle crash and rollover testing, and the design evaluation and testing of vehicle structures in all crash modes.
+He has conducted hundreds of full-scale vehicle and component tests at Exponent's Test and Engineering Center that have been used to validate reconstructions, understand vehicle and occupant kinematics and dynamics, assess restraint system performance, analyze seat structure performance, and research the performance of occupant protection systems in the context of the crashworthiness of vehicle structures.

 Mr. Croteau has developed specialized expertise in designing and conducting vehicle crash and sled tests, handling tests, automotive component testing, and restraint system evaluations that relate to a specific accident mode or incident.
 He is acquainted with the different safety standards, the NHTSA star ratings, and consumer metrics associated with vehicle performance in static and dynamic testing.
 Mr. Croteau has conducted physical testing and evaluated the design and performance of Roll Over Protection Structures (ROPS) for off-highway recreational vehicles, as well as evaluated the kinematics and dynamics of these recreational vehicles.
 He is familiar with the Federal Motor Vehicle Safety Standards (FMVSSs) and the ANSI/ROHVA standards as well as the testing required in evaluating compliance with those standards.